Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

 .. note ::

-    Pylons uses the Mako templating language by default, although as is the case with most aspects of Pylons, you are free to deviate from the default if you prefer.
+    Pylons uses the `Mako templating engine <http://www.makotemplates.org>`_ by default, although as is the case with most aspects of Pylons, you are free to deviate from the default if you prefer.

-In our project we will make use of a feature of the Mako templating language called "inheritance".
+In our project we will make use of the `Mako inheritance feature <http://www.makotemplates.org/docs/inheritance.html>`_.
 Add the main page template in :file:`templates/base.mako`:

 .. code-block :: html+mako